Pilea cadierei: Description

 The aluminum pilea is an evergreen perennial, growing up to 60 cm tall and featuring dark-green, oval leaves, with slightly “textured” or “serrated” edges, and with each leaf having four raised silvery patches (hence the name "aluminium plant").
 The plant forms subterranean rhizomes to colonize an area.
-The independent and upright stems are somewhat succulent, and may grow woody over time, at the base.
+The independent and upright stems are somewhat succulent and may grow woody over time at the base.
 The stems are mostly featureless, though (along with the stipules, petioles and blades) they have a fine coating of spindle-shaped cystoliths.

 The constantly opposing arrangement of the stems and leaves are divided into petiole and leaf blade.
-The bald petioles are all almost the same length m, with a length of 7 to 15 millimeters.
-The simple, dark-green, parchment-like, almost uniformly-shaped leaf blades are obovate, with a length of 2.5 to 6 centimeters and a width of 1.5 to 3 centimeters.
+The bald petioles are all almost the same length, usually in the range of 7 to 15 millimeters.
+The simple, dark-green, parchment-like, almost uniformly shaped leaf blades are obovate, with a length of 2.5 to 6 centimeters and a width of 1.5 to 3 centimeters.
 They have a broad, wedge-shaped or almost rounded blade base and a spiky tip.

-There are three main nerves that are visible at least 3/4 of their length and there are three side nerves on each side.
+There are three main nerves that are visible along at least 3/4 of their length and there are three side nerves on each side.
 The leaf margins are hardly recognizable to weakly serrated or bitten out.
 On the upper side of the leaf there are two subdivided white furrows and this results in some silvery raised areas (hence the English designations "aluminum" or "watermelon plant").
 The early falling, parchment-like stipules are initially green and brown when dry, and are 10 to 13 millimeters long and elongated with two ribs.